 What to use for Proxy $G?

-Proxy $G is meant to proxy the retail rate most customers are paying
+Proxy $G is meant to represent a conservative, risk adjusted retail rate

 What are the costs of getting it wrong?

 Too high—you get sub-optimal quantities of demand response (customers don’t face full LMP as opportunity cost, may not curtail when they’d otherwise be willing to)